 Over the past decade, Kirsten has worked with both performers and corporate professionals.
 As founder of Vocal Point Partners, she has worked one-on-one with clients and specialized in leading group workshops.
 Kirsten has extensive experience working with acting students and has also served as dialect coach for professional theatre productions.

-Humer received her vocal training from Louis Colaianni, a Master Designated Linklater Teacher and creator of Phonetic Pillows and the Phonetic Pillow approach, at the University of Missouri–Kansas City, where she earned an MFA in Acting.
-Humer studied in New York City with Chuck Jones, one of the leading experts on using the voice to convey character.
+Kirsten received her vocal training from Louis Colaianni, a Master Designated Linklater Teacher and the creator of Phonetic Pillows and the Phonetic Pillow approach.
+She studied with Colaianni at the University of Missouri–Kansas City, where she earned an MFA in Acting.
+Kirsten studied in New York City with Chuck Jones, one of the leading experts on using the voice to convey character.
 She has participated in workshops with Lillian Glass, a widely respected authority on the reading of body language and human communication, and Patsy Rodenburg, head of the vocal department at the Royal National Theatre in London.
-Alongside her vocal training, Humer is a professional actor and voice-over artist.
-Her voice has been heard in national television commercials, local radio spots, in corporate training videos, and audio stories.
-She is currently completing her Colaianni Speech Certification.
+Alongside her vocal training, Kirsten is a professional actor and voice-over artist.
+Her voice has been heard in national television commercials, local radio spots, as well as in corporate training videos and audio stories.
+She is currently completing Colaianni Speech Certification.

 - School of Visual and Performing Arts